THE HISTORY OF SEVENTY SIX

 76 Falls Country Club, a nine-hole golf course established in 1967 and successfully resurrected in 2025, was named for the falls, less than a mile away.
 It will be the host site for the concerts on Friday, July 3rd and Saturday July 4th.
 A fireworks show will follow the Chris Knight concert at the Country Club on Saturday night.

 Decades ago, there was years ago a village called Seventy Six on the banks of the Mississippi River in Missouri.
 It was long ago obliterated and abandoned, and no longer exists.
-Therefore, the only "Seventy Six" in the United States is in Clinton County, Kentucky.
+There are townships in Kansas and Iowa named Seventy-Six, but they are admimistrative creations; all land in those states lies in a township.
+Therefore, the only true place named Seventy Six in the United States is in Clinton County.
+What better place to celebrate the Spirit of Seventy Six in the only place named Seventy Six in America?

 Spirit of 76 Celebration honors Clinton County veterans; two earned the Medal of Honor